-IMPORTANT For Lloyd's Register of Shipping applications, use only isolated contacts (dry or signal rated) for the discrete inputs.
+For Lloyd's Register of Shipping applications, use only isolated contacts (dry or signal rated) for the discrete inputs.
 Power these contacts from the control-supplied Aux Voltage.

-Discrete inputs are the switch input commands to the 723 control.
-In low voltage and high voltage systems, the discrete inputs should be powered by the 723 control power supply.
+Discrete inputs are the switch input commands to the 828 control.
+In low voltage systems, or other systems where nominal 24 Vdc is available, the discrete inputs should be powered by this external voltage.

-When using the control-supplied aux voltage, jumper terminal 37 to terminal 38.
+If you are using the control-supplied aux voltage, jumper terminal 37 to terminal 38.
 This connects the control's common to the discrete input common.
 Terminal 39 then supplies power (approximately +24 Vdc) to the discrete inputs.
 Since the aux voltage is not isolated from other control circuits, use only isolated contacts (dry or signal voltage rated) for the discrete circuits.
 DO NOT POWER ANY OTHER DEVICES WITH THE AUX VOLTAGE SOURCE.